thoughtpolice/heroku-stripe-donate/README.md

-It's recommended you simply create a new application for your deployment (in the 'Apps & Plugins' section of the website) titled something like 'Stripe Donations', and use that applications token for push notifications.
+It's recommended you simply create a new application for your deployment (in the 'Apps & Plugins' section of the website) titled something like 'Stripe Donations', and use that application token for push notifications.

 # Join in